MQTT Remote Access Proxy¶

 ...

-messages whenever a topic update occurs.
+After your app is subscribed to a topic, the server will start sending on_message messages whenever a topic update occurs.
 For Bambu Lab 3D printers, these messages include printer-state changes.

-request message, which the MQTT Websocket Proxy will give you as the end result of using publish_ack
+If you want to send a command, your app sends the publish request message, which the MQTT Websocket Proxy will give you as the end result of using publish_ack.
+The publish_ack can be used to verify the publish message was forwarded successfully.

 Message Concepts¶